navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

    Known Sones in the Sone Hyphanet application.

 In Sone, you can publish posts, reply to other users’ posts, like posts, add comments to their posts, publish albums, and save bookmarks.
-To create a new post, go to “Sone > Your Sone” and add content under the “Post Feed” section.
+To create a new post, go to **Sone > Your Sone** and add content under the **Post Feed** section.

 .. figure:: images/image129.png
    :width: 800